 - Place a large nonstick skillet over a medium high heat, add in the broccoli florets, sliced carrot and a 1/4 cup of boiling water.

-- Cover the and allow the veg to steam for a minute.
+- Cover the skillet and allow the veg to steam for a minute.
 The water should all have evaporated.
-Transfer the veg to a plate.
+Transfer the veg to a plate for later.

 To make the stir fry